dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     ...
     // Bindings.
-    void gdexample_bind_methods();
+    void gdexample_class_bind_methods();
     GDExtensionObjectPtr gdexample_create_instance(void *p_class_userdata);
     void gdexample_free_instance(void *p_class_userdata, GDExtensionClassInstancePtr p_instance);
     ...

 Before we can implement those function, we'll need a few more things in our API.
 We need a way to allocate and free memory.
-While we could this with good ol' ``malloc``, we can instead leverage of Godot's memory management functions.
+While we could do this with good ol' ``malloc``, we can instead leverage of Godot's memory management functions.
 We'll also need a way to create a Godot object and set it with our custom instance.